 Typically, these companies own the pipelines that carry the commodity from one place to another.

 Risks to MLPs could come from a slowdown in energy demand, environmental hazards, commodity price fluctuations, and tax law reform.

 - Companies can offer a very attractive dividend payment.

-- MLPs can easily be purchased through financial advisors or online brokers.
+- MLPs can be traded on an exchange, so they can easily be purchased through financial advisors or online brokers.